darrenvong/CFG-heroku-demo/README.md

    * Make the `requirements.txt` file (in the **root folder** of your application) which lists all the external libraries (such as `Flask` and `tweepy`) required by your application, so that Heroku knows to install them before trying to run your application.
 To generate this file, in the **root folder** of your application, type: `pip freeze > requirements.txt` in the Command Prompt/Terminal.

+   **Note: In some cases (writing from personal experience here!), the command `pip freeze > requirements.txt` puts in *weird* library dependencies such as `tweepy==0.0.0` (this is just a made up example, it shouldn't happen with `tweepy`...), which may prevent your application from building and deploying correctly as Heroku can't download/find/install version 0 of a library.
+Therefore, it is perhaps worth double checking that these weird dependencies didn't creep in your `requirements.txt` file first before deploying your application.**

    * In `[name_of_your_flask_file].py`, add the following line to the top of your Flask code:
    ```python